mayonster/Dont-Fear-The-Reaper/README.md

-# Cyberpunk 2077 Tarot Cards
+# Don't Fear The Reaper
 A Balatro mod that adds the Tarot cards from Cyberpunk 2077. <br/>
 Requires [Malverk](https://github.com/Eremel/Malverk).